nalamthembu/nalamthembu/README.md

 # About Me

-🎮 **Passionate Game Designer and Sound Engineer**
+🎮 **Passionate Game Designer and Programmer**

-With over 12 years of experience in Sound Design and a solid 7+ years mastering C#, I am a dedicated professional with a boundless passion for game design.
+With my solid skillset of C++, C# and Java, I am a dedicated professional with a boundless passion for game design.

 🚀 **Technical Proficiency**